koolio29/Books-REST-API/README.md

 1. Clone this repository.
 2. Go to the projects root directory.
 3. Fill in the `.env` file with your details.
+   * `JWT_KEY` in `.env` is the secret private key which is going to be used to sign and verify JWT.
 4. Open terminal.
 5. Run `npm install`.
 6. After installation is complete, you can start the REST server by running `npm start`.